 The Repetition of the History: The Pharisees Opposing God Are Subject to God’s Punishment

 The history two thousand years ago recurs around us.
 We, born in the last days, have been eagerly expecting the return of the Lord.
-If the Lord comes back, we don’t actively seek or investigate, like Gu Shoucheng in the movie, but obstinately walk along the wrong way of the Pharisees, and even confidently believe that as long as we labor for the Lord, we will be raptured into.
+If the Lord comes back, we don’t actively seek or investigate, like Gu Shoucheng in the movie, but obstinately walk along the wrong way of the Pharisees, and even confidently believe that as long as we labor for the Lord, we will be raptured into the kingdom of heaven.
 Then isn’t this a very perilous matter?
 It seems that recognizing our path to avoid becoming the next Pharisee is crucial when faced with the Lord’s return.

 If you have other understanding or new light about this article, you’re welcome to have a chat with us via the online chat window at the bottom of the website or send an email to [email protected].
 We Look forward to sharing with more brothers and sisters about your enlightenment from God and growing together in Christ.